-An emergency alarm sends a data transmission to the dispatcher, which identifies the radio sending the emergency.
+An emergency alarm will send a data transmission to the dispatcher, identifying the radio sending the emergency.

 1 With your radio turned on, press the Emergency button.
-The current zone/channel is displayed alternately with EMERGENCY, the red LED lights, and a short, medium- pitched tone sounds.
-EMERGENCY Red LED Short tone If the selected channel does not support emergency, the display shows NO EMERGENCY.
-Select a channel that does show EMERGENCY.
-NO EMERGENCY Not te: To exit emergency at any Emergency button for ab time, press and hold the out a second.
+The current zone/ channel is displayed alternately with EMERGENCY, the red LED lights, and a short, medium-pitched tone sounds.

+If the selected channel does not support emergency, the

+EMERGENCY